Green Seed Arts

 Santa Cruz - Summer 2025

-We’re hosting a handful of small, nature-hearted gatherings for families, friends, and creative kin — from backyard learning adventures to sweet farm-based Sundays.
+We’re just starting out hosting a handful of gatherings for families, friends, and creative kin — from backyard learning adventures to expressive art in nature.
 All are lightly guided, community-centered, and designed to leave plenty of space for joy, rest, and connection.
+If you would like to be sure to see our invitations, please join our gently tended mailing list.

 Circles of Friends